Fairy ring: Video games and film

 In The Spiderwick Chronicles (2008) film a giant fairy ring surrounds and protects the house from goblins.
 In RuneScape 3 and Old School RuneScape, fairy rings are used as a form of teleportation transportation.

+Television

+In what the showrunner Russell T. Davies describes as "Welsh folk horror," 2024's 73 Yards, the fourth episode of the fourteenth season of the long-running BBC's sci-fi series Doctor Who, shows disaster when The Fifteenth Doctor accidentally steps on a fairy circle and his companion, Ruby Sunday, reads one of the messages on it.